 PN Dua v.
 Shiv Shankar and others

 Despite, above mentioned Judicial pronouncements giving an edge to freedom of speech and expression over Contempt of court.
-It is quite seen people are reluctant to make a genuine comment as it is Judiciary itself that is Victim, who takes suo moto cognizance, starts trial with the presumption of guilt which ultimately makes citizens to make a compromise with the usage of their right of speech and expression.
+It is quite seen people are reluctant to make a genuine comment as it is Judiciary itself that is Victim, who takes suo moto cognizance, and starts the trial with the presumption of guilt which ultimately makes citizens make a compromise with the usage of their right of speech and expression.

 Thus, by looking into the matter, it is the need of the hour that the legislature would amend the vague provisions of contempt law so that the fundamental right of freedom of speech and expression would be protected.